-As $C$ is convex and contains the origin, we have $(C^\circ)^\circ = C$.
-It is therefore also easy to describe $C^\circ$ as a convex hull of a finite set of points when $C$ is given as the intersection of certain halfspaces $V_i$.
+As $C$ is convex and contains the origin we have $(C^\circ)^\circ = C$.
+Consequently it is also easy to describe $C^\circ$ as the convex hull of a finite set of points when $C$ is given as the intersection of certain half-spaces $V_i$.